After the fall, U.S. concerned about Libyan weapons

 Some counter-terrorism officials were much more concerned about Gaddafi's arsenals of conventional weapons being looted than they were about his stockpile of chemical agents, a European security official said.

-"As we move forward, the international community must ensure a peaceful transition where the will of the Libyan people is heard," U.S. Representative C.A.
+"As we move forward, the international community must ensure a peaceful transition where the will of the Libyan people is heard," Congressman C.A.
 "Dutch" Ruppersberger said.

 "We must also ensure radical extremist groups do not take control of the country.
-Libya has a large stockpile of chemical weapons and explosives that must not fall into the wrong hands," said Ruppersberger, the senior Democrat on the House Intelligence Committee.
+Libya has a large stockpile of chemical weapons and explosives that must not fall into the wrong hands," he said.